mcgill-femr/scipion-em-cryomethods/Ubuntu Installer/README.md

 # Instructions for Manual install of Cryomethods plugin

-These instruction are written for Ubuntu/Linux but can be easily adapted to any other Linux distribution
+These instruction are written for Ubuntu/Linux but can be easily adapted to any other Linux distribution.
+If you are using Ubuntu 22.04, we recommend to use the provided scripts for guided installation.

 ## 1) Install CUDA